 Adult children tend to keep close relationships with their parents.
 Grandparents are involved in the care of their grandchildren, and it is common to see closely knit, multigenerational families that do not share a household but do spend a lot of time together.
 When parents become elderly, they often move in with their adult children, or the adult children move in with the parents.
 Who moves where has more to do with economic matters and convenience than preference.
 Adult children try to take care of their parents for as long as possible and only resort to nursing homes or facilities in cases when the parent is in need of medical attention.

 Evolution of Family Culture

-In Mexico, like many other countries, the culture continues to evolve as people from other countries become part of the population and new ways of thinking evolve.
-GlobalSecurity.org suggests these influences have resulted in attitudinal changes in family relationships, especially between husbands and wives, where the roles are becoming less defined and more flexible.
+In Mexico, the culture continues to evolve as people from other countries become part of the population and introduce new ways of thinking.
+GlobalSecurity.org suggests these influences have resulted in attitude changes regarding family relationships, especially between husbands and wives, where the roles are becoming less defined and more flexible.

-The Ogranisation for Economic Co-operation and Development (OECD) reports that Mexicans today claim a higher-than-average life satisfaction rating with women ranking a higher level of satisfaction than men.
-However, this progression is mainly in the northern parts of the country and traditional spousal relationships remain popular in southern and rural regions.
-As with any nationality, individual families have their own culture, but remnants of the traditional family culture and the importance of family values in Mexico still remain in many regions.
+The Organization for Economic Cooperation and Development (OECD) reports that Mexicans today claim a higher-than-average life satisfaction rating with women experiencing a higher level of satisfaction than men.
+However, this progression is mainly in the urban parts of the country, and traditional spousal relationships remain popular in rural regions.
+As with any nationality, individual families have their values, but remnants of the traditional family culture and the importance of family values in Mexico remain in many regions.

 Mexican Family Culture

 Family ties are strong in Mexican culture and have been for centuries.
-With modern times, come changes, but Mexican families will always be rooted in tradition.
+With modernity comes changes, but Mexican families will always be rooted in tradition.